- Rebecca Washuta

 A successful day is a chain reaction of good habits.
 The positive feelings you get when accomplishing something, even something small, can lead to you wanting to get more done.
 This chain reaction explains how behaviors are interconnected.
 When you change one habit in your daily life, it will lead to other changes.
 This is where I start with all of my clients - just one habit.
 You'd be amazed at the impact this can have.
 Here are some tips on how to incorporate the Domino Effect to see positive changes in your life:

 Starting your morning off right can set the tone for how the rest of the day will go.
-Something small like making your bed, completing a skin care routine, or taking a refreshing shower can get you motivated to engage in other positive behaviors that overtime can turn into habits.
+Something small like making your bed, completing a skin care routine, or taking a refreshing shower can get you motivated to engage in other positive behaviors that overtime will turn into habits.
 If your mornings are rushed and you start off feeling frazzled, this can have rippling effects that negatively impact your whole day.

 Progress Over Perfection